aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 A foolish man listens to his heart.
+A wise man listens to cookies.

-Last update: Sat Jul 18 06:51:24 2026
+Last update: Sun Jul 19 07:20:45 2026

 ### Let's play! 🎮